 TheMHS Learning Network will take reasonable actions to promptly act on any report of inappropriate harassment or behaviour as best we can.
 As part of this, delegates are reminded that they must follow the instructions of TheMHS Learning Network staff.

 Let’s make all our events a safe, respectful and equal place for sharing, listening and learning.

 Special requests for services (like room hire, AV hire, dietary requirements, assistive equipment etc) require TheMHS Learning Network to enter into financial agreements with third parties.
 As such, special requests are welcome but must be accompanied by actual payment of the fees prior to these services being engaged.

 Bursaries are provided by TheMHS Learning Network for the annual TheMHS Conference.

-Have been actively involved in consumer groups/organisations or consumer advocacy.
+- Those who have been actively involved in consumer groups/organisations or consumer advocacy.

 Media Attendance Policy

 This covers all “media” – including individuals, mainstream organisations, freelancers and researchers.
 It includes any communication channel through which information (including for news, research, entertainment, education, or promotion) is obtained, processed and disseminated.